luiscarbonel1991/devlach-blog/blog/2022-07-08-kotlin-coroutines-basic-approach/index.md

 }
 ```

-ProfileService receives both repositories via contructor and now we can see our business functions that are called by each one of our repositories
+ProfileService receives both repositories via contructor and now we can see our business functions that are called by each one of our repositories *userRepository.findUserInfo(id)* and *trackingRepository.findTrackingInfo(id)*.
-one of our repositories userRepository.findUserInfo(id) and trackingRepository.findTrackingInfo(id).

 ```kotlin
 val userInfo = CoroutineUtils.runAsync { userRepository.findUserInfo(id) }
 val trackingInfo = CoroutineUtils.runAsync { trackingRepository.findTrackingInfo(id) }
 ```
-If you look closely now the function getProfile does not have runBlocking and we do not need return@runBlocking and it is because we are handling our own scope.
+If you look closely now the function *getProfile* does not have *runBlocking* and we do not need *return@runBlocking* and it is because we are handling our own scope.
-we are handling our own coroutine scope.

 It is time to run our program.